 Jason has spent nearly two decades developing expertise across the portfolio of human resources functions and programs.
 Along the way, he gained significant experience in supporting companies acquiring businesses, helping to integrate thousands of employees.
 Before joining Cetera, he served as Chief Human Resources Officer for QBE the Americas, where he helped transform its human resources function while supporting the businesses to integrate four legacy organizations and a large acquisition.
 He was also responsible for their marketing and communications organization.

 Prior to QBE, Jason held positions with a series of Fortune 500 companies, developing a reputation for working closely with the business to build and execute on value-added human resources programs.
 He spent nearly nine years at Bank of America, where he supported a range of business areas, from investment banking to corporate risk management, and ultimately, the consumer bank.
 He began his career and gained his foundational financial services and human resources knowledge at Goldman Sachs.

 Jason received his Bachelor of Business Administration from Stetson University in DeLand, Florida.

 As the Head of Talent for Cetera Financial Group based in Los Angeles, Sonia is responsible for building and leading a suite of talent solutions for a high growth financial services firm.
 Prior to this role, Sonia was the Head of Global Development for the Northern Trust Company, focused particularly on international expansion, change management and leadership development.
 Her early experience in investment banking and strategy consulting helps her bring a financial and consultative approach to HR.
 Sonia has an MBA in International Finance from Georgetown University and a MA in Creative Writing from Temple University.

-Visit Argyle Executive Forum's 2019 Human Resources Leadership Forum: Creating the Workplace of the Future in San Francisco, CA on Mar 06, 2019
+Visit Argyle Executive Forum's 2019 Human Resources Leadership Forum: Creating the Workplace of the Future in New York, NY on Apr 04, 2019